Goverdhan Reddy

 Goverdhan Reddy aka Govi is an Indian film director who works mainly in Telugu cinema.
-He is known for his work from the films Love You Bangaram and the Telugu—Tamil bilingual film Nayaki.
+He is known for his work from the films Love You Bangaram and the TeluguTamil bilingual film Nayaki.

 Early life

 Govi aka Goverdhan Reddy before coming into film industry completed his education in the field of law (LLB).
 He enrolled as advocate and later on due to his movie interest he went on to direct a short film called Drishti in 2004.

 Career

 He released his first Telugu language short film Drishti (2004) was released at Ravindra Bharathi.
 His first feature film Love You Bangaram under Creative Commercials and Maruthi Talkies banners.
 The film has Rahul Haridas, Shravya in the lead roles.
 His second film was horror comedy bilingual film Nayaki starring Trisha released in Telugu and Tamil by July 2016.